jamiegau/CinemaShowtimes-JSON/README.md

 * Simplicity → designed to be human-readable, easily parsed by developers, and quick to implement.
 * Extensibility → supports additional fields like preshow times, feature start times, or premium seat classes without breaking compatibility.
 * Openness → free to use, adapt, and extend under a permissive license (MIT).
+* __Improved integration with the Google Maps API, giving cinema operators greater control over the showtime data displayed in Google Search__

 ## Who is it for
 * Cinemas & Exhibitors → publish your session data once in a clean, portable format.